RuochenZhao/HIConcept/README.md

     - n_concept=10 to adjust number of concepts
     - --flip_loss_reg=0.1 to adjust causal loss coefficient, --concept_sim_reg=0.1 and --concept_far_reg=0.1 to adjust regularizer loss coefficients
     - --lr=3e-4; --epochs=10; --batch_size=128 to adjust training arguments
-    - --layer_idx=-1 to adjust which layer to interpret at
+    - --layer_idx=-1 to adjust which layer to interpret at (this only supports BERT models currently)
 4. post-hoc analysis:
     - postprocess: postprocess to get rid of concepts with causal effect of 0
     - one_correlated_dim: only enforce the causality loss on previous dimensions (excluding last one)